Follow TV Tropes

 • Shared Universe:

-• Shiloh and Jeremy are from XOXO Droplets.
-Other characters either appeared offscreen (Nate) or are mentioned (Pran).
-You can also run into Cala in Derek's Step 4 when Nico calls her for her fortune-telling services, and you can briefly learn about what the Jerk Squad are up to from her.
+• Shiloh and Jeremy are from XOXO Droplets, with other characters either appearing offscreen (Nate) or are mentioned (Pran).
+You can also meet Cala in Derek's Step 4 when Nico calls her for her fortune-telling services, and you can briefly learn about what the Jerk Squad are up to from her.

-• While he makes his first appearance here, Baxter is also a character from the second installment in the series, Our Life: Now & Forever, albeit with a more minor role.
-Baxter also made mentions of his friends in his DLC.
+• While he makes his first appearance here, Baxter is from Golden Grove, the town the second installment in the series, Our Life: Now & Forever, where he also appears as a minor character.
+He also makes mentions of his friends in his DLC, such as the Murrays in Mountain (Step 3).

 • Shout-Out: Early on there's a choice where you can say you hate sand and how it's coarse and gets everywhere.